← Back to case studies

 LLM Efficiency Suite

 Challenge: A research institute with a large‑scale AI assistant faced rising cloud costs due to repetitive queries.
-Each query triggered the full LLM, wasting energy and money.
+Each query triggered the full LLM, wasting energy and money – especially for routine factual questions (capitals, populations, definitions, locations).

 Solution

 We deployed the LLM Efficiency Suite as a lightweight proxy between the application and the LLM API.
-The system learned keyword patterns in real time, building hierarchical scopes (C1–C4).
-After a short learning phase, it began answering routine queries locally.
+The system combines persistent knowledge slots (88 pre‑seeded entities), fuzzy similarity cache, and a self‑learning adaptive layer.
+After a short learning phase, it began answering routine queries locally – without ever invoking the GPU.

 Setup